mark-west/dinetogether/replit.md

 # Overview

-DineTogether is a restaurant dining coordination web application built with React and Express.
+DineTogether is a restaurant dining coordination web application built with React and Express, now available as native iOS and Android mobile apps.
 The app allows users to create groups, plan dining events, and chat with friends about restaurant visits.
 It features a modern responsive design using Tailwind CSS and ShadCN UI components, with PostgreSQL database storage and Replit-based authentication.

+## Recent Changes (September 12, 2025)
+- **Mobile App Packaging**: Successfully implemented Capacitor to wrap the existing webapp into native iOS and Android apps while maintaining a single codebase
+- **API Connectivity**: Fixed mobile API client to support environment variables for absolute backend URLs in mobile builds
+- **Production Ready**: Complete mobile deployment guide created for App Store and Google Play submission

 # User Preferences